melt-umn/melt-website/content/silver/ref/decl/annotations.md

 Unlike children, however, they are not something you would supply inherited attributes to, and an annotation appears uniformly on **all** productions for a nonterminal.

 Annotations are often useful in representing data structures, such as [`Pair`](/silver/ref/lib/pair).
+In such cases a nonterminal with annotations can be a useful stand-in for a record type.

 ## Declaration syntax